PersonifyJS/personify.js/README.md

 Our current version implements:

-- Watson User Modeling service extracts cognitive and social characteristics, including Big Five, Values, and Needs, from communications data provided.
+- Watson User Modeling service which extracts cognitive and social characteristics, including Big Five, Values, and Needs, from communications data provided.
-- Watson Machine Translation service converts text input in one language into a desired language for the end user.
+- Watson Machine Translation service which converts text input in one language into a desired language for the end user.
 Translation is available for English, Brazilian Portuguese, Spanish, French and Arabic.
 - Twitter REST API.
 - Twitter Streaming API.